This Texas pork rib rub is a must try for flavorful smoked ribs!

 - Mix all seasoning ingredients together in a bowl.
 Apply to meat and cook as directed.
 If making spice rub ahead of time, store in an airtight container in the cupboard for up to 6 months after preparation.
 Double or triple this recipe and save for later use.
 Discard any rub that has come into contact with raw meat.

-Looking for more ideas?
+Is the Texas Pork Rib Rub not exactly what you are looking for?
 See my list of the best BBQ Pork Rib Rubs.

 Want to cook the perfect Ribs regardless of the equipment you own?
 Try my methods for:

 Not everyone has a big serious smoker.
 But that doesn’t mean you can’t make great barbecue ribs.
 Try these methods for the equipment you have and combine them with the Texas Pork Rib Rub.

 - How to Make Ribs in the Oven

 Apply the Texas Pork Rib Rub with Ease